-- (1) Modelling framework - (a) The resource adequacy metrics are estimated through the ED.
-Market entry and exit are modelled through the EVA. - (b) Adequacy metrics will be calculated for every pivotal TY as defined in Article 3(1). - (c) Resource adequacy shall be assessed using at least the following two probabilistic resource adequacy metrics: EENS and LOLE. - (d) The ERAA consists of the following major pillars: demand, supply, storage, and grid representation among different modelled zones. - (e) Within a given scenario or variant, uncertainty is represented through the availability of capacity resources and network, and climate conditions. - Availability of capacity resources is represented through random unplanned outage i. patterns.
-Uncertainty of interconnectors is also represented through random unplanned outage patterns of interconnectors between different modelled zones, unless this effect is already included in the flow-based parameters considered within the flow-based approach and/or through the thermal capacity assigned to interconnectors. - Data related to climate variables (i.e. hydro inflows, irradiance values, wind speeds and ii. temperatures) are consolidated in the ENTSO-E PECD.
+- (a) The resource adequacy metrics are estimated through the ED.
+Market entry and exit are modelled through the EVA.
+The ERAA shall apply a single modelling tool, in line with Article 23(5)(i) of Electricity Regulation. - (b) Adequacy metrics will be calculated for every pivotal TY as The ERAA shall simulate each target year from SY+1 until SY+10, i.e. the study time period shall start from SY+1 until SY+10 (included)defined in Article 3(1). - (c) Resource adequacy shall be assessed using at least the following two probabilistic resource adequacy metrics: EENS and LOLE. - (d) The ERAA consists of the following major pillars: demand, supply, storage, and grid representation among different modelled zones. - (e) Within a given scenario or variant, Uuncertainty is represented through the availability of capacity resources and network, and climate conditions. - i.
+Availability of capacity resources is represented through random unplanned outage patterns.
+Uncertainty of interconnectors is also represented through random unplanned outage patterns of interconnectors between different modelled zones, unless this effect is already included in the flow-based parameters considered within the flow-based approach and/or through the thermal capacity assigned to interconnectors. - ii.
+Data related to climate variables (i.e. hydro inflows, irradiance values, wind speeds and temperatures) are consolidated in the ENTSO-E PECD.
 The PECD comprises a set of hourly time series of climate variables for multiple years.
 The data set shall properly consider the inter-zonal and inter-temporal correlation of those climate parameters. - (f) The expected frequency and magnitude of future climate conditions shall be taken into account in the PECD, also reflecting the foreseen evolution of the climate conditions under climate change.
-To this effect, the central reference scenarios shall either - i. rely on a best forecast of future climate projections; - ii. weight climate years to reflect their likelihood of occurrence (taking historical or future climate projection into account); or - iii. rely at most on the 30 most recent historical climatic years included in the PECD.
+To this effect, the central reference scenarios shall either

+- i. rely on a best forecast of future climate projections; - ii. weight climate years to reflect their likelihood of occurrence (taking historical or future climate projection into account); or - iii. rely at most on the 30 most recent historical climatic years included in the PECD.

-Other scenarios and sensitivities may rely on climate data beyond the one used for the central reference scenarios, e.g. pursuant to Article 3.7(f).
+Other scenarios and sensitivities may rely on climate data beyond the one used for the central reference scenarios, e.g. pursuant to Article 3.76(fe).

-(g) Unless the modelling framework allows for a proper characterisation of unforeseen imbalances, the ED shall rely on a "perfect foresight" principle: under this assumption, forecast errors of wind, solar, hydro generation, of planned outages as well as of demand are ignored in the ED.
-Additionally, unplanned outages are assumed to be known in advance with the perfect foresight principle.
+- (g) Unless the modelling framework allows for a proper characterisation of unforeseen imbalances, the ED shall rely on a "perfect foresight" principle: under this assumption, forecast errors of wind, solar, hydro generation, of planned outages as well as of demand are ignored in the ED.
+Additionally, unplanned outages are assumed to be known in advance with the perfect foresight principle. - (h) The MTU shall be smaller than or equal to an hour. - (i) The spatial granularity of modelled zones shall be set at least by the smallest level between country and bidding zone, considering the bidding zone configuration expected for each target year.
+In addition, the specific geographical characteristics of the assessed perimeter shall be reflected in the ED model by explicitly modelling islands for which sufficiently qualitative and granular input data exist, for example the island of Crete. - (j) Non-explicitly modelled zones are represented by fixed time series of energy exchanges through interconnections.